 Oreo cookie ingredients

 As quickly mentioned at the start, Oreo cookies don’t contain any ingredient with a colour except for the cocoa powder.
-The Dutch cookies (in other countries ingredient lists might be different) the Oreo cookies contain about 4,6% of skimmed cocoa powder.
+The Dutch cookies (in other countries ingredient lists might be different) contain about 4,6% of skimmed cocoa powder.
 Besides that they contain flour (main ingredient), sugars, fats (palm oil), leavening agents and some salt, emulsifier and aroma.
+No colourant.

-It really is the cocoa powder that has to make up the colour of the cookie.
-The flour creates the basic structure together with the sugar and the fats.
+The flour creates the basic cookie structure, together with the sugar and the fats.
 The leavening agents make sure the cookie is not a brick, but is crumbly and crunchy instead.
-The salt and aroma are there for flavour and the emulsifier (lecithin) is most likely there because of processing reasons.
-Lecithin makes it easier to mix fats with water.
+The sugar, salt and aroma are there for flavour.
+And the emulsifier (lecithin) is most likely there because of processing reasons, it makes it easier to mix fats with water.
 The cocoa powder?: it’s there for colour & flavour (and a little bit of texture as well).

 The extent of the impact depends on the concentration of the alkali used.
 Using a lot of alkali will increase the pH further than using a limited amount which will impact both flavour and colour (as we discuss when comparing cocoa powders).

-In order to perform alkalization of the cocoa beans some sort of an alkali has to be added.
-Common alkali used are ammonium carbonate with iron salts.
-These components aren’t the best to use from an environmental and safety perspective, which is why research is being done in finding replacers.
-The producer of Oreo filed a patent a few years ago stating an improved production method to do so, using more environmentally friendly alkali.
+Alkalization isn’t actually the most sustainable of processes.
+The alkali that need to be added, such as ammonium carbonate with iron salts, aren’t the best from an environmental and safety perspective.
+Innovation is on-going within this space to continuously improve the process.
+The producer of Oreo filed a patent a few years ago stating an improved production method to do so, using more environmentally friendly alkali!

 * Oreo isn’t the only black cookie out there!
 It actually has a twin, the Hydrox cookie, which for some reason never made it as far!